yavorhr/Pathfinder/README.md

 ### 🏠 Home Page

 The homepage is the start point of the application.
-It provides the following features:
+It includes the following features:
-- Quick links to all routes and or to route, sorted by category (car, pedestrian, etc.)
+- Quick link to all users routes
+- Link tabs to routes, sorted by category (car, pedestrian, etc.)
 - Live wheater forecast
 - Link to the most commented route
 - Gallery with all recent route images